 How Much To Charge For Consulting: Setting Your Fees

-The tips above paired with the processes below should help you settle on what to charge for your consulting services.
+The tips above paired with the processes below should help you settle on what to charge for your consulting services and formulate a consulting business price guide.
 Note that your pricing structure should be under consistent review, especially as you grow your skills and attempt to expand your consultancy.
 Return to these steps as you scale your business.